 - Chilled Shrimp Cocktail - Seafood flavor and elegance.

-- Fresh Fruit Salad – Sweetness offsets savory bacon and tangy dressing.
+- Fresh Fruit Salad - Sweetness offsets savory bacon and tangy dressing; finish with single-serve desserts to satisfy you.

 - Baked Potatoes - Comfort side matching retro American style.